carlogithub/Presentazioni/PITCHME.md

 <br><br>

-1. Indices is an excellent project which bring together a community of experts working on a topic that is often overlooked
+1. Indecis is an excellent project which bring together a community of experts working on a topic that is often overlooked
 1. I do have a number of questions and a few comments/recommendations to be discussed with you.